Jill Carroll

-Jill Carroll (born October 6, 1977) is an American former journalist who worked for news organizations such as The Wall Street Journal, MSNBC, and the Christian Science Monitor.
+Jill Carroll (born October 6, 1977) is an American former journalist who worked for news organizations such as The Wall Street Journal, and the Christian Science Monitor.
 On January 7, 2006 while working for the Monitor, she was kidnapped in Iraq, attracting worldwide support for her release.
 Carroll was freed on March 30, 2006.
 After her release, Carroll wrote a series of articles for the Monitor on her recollection of her experiences in Iraq.
 She participated in a fellowship at Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy and returned to work for the Monitor.
 She later retired from journalism and began working as a firefighter.

 Early life and career

 Carroll was born in Ann Arbor, Michigan.
 She attended Huron High School in Ann Arbor and graduated from the University of Massachusetts Amherst with a bachelor's degree in journalism in 1999.
 After college, Carroll worked as a reporting assistant in Washington, D.C., for the Wall Street Journal and worked for States News Service.
 Carroll then moved to Amman, Jordan as a journalist for The Jordan Times, before going to Iraq at the start of the US invasion in 2003 to report for various news outlets there.